casper-network/docs-archive/economics/runtime.rst

 Lanes
 ^^^^^

 The block gas limit is split into two lanes, one for native transfers and one for general deploys.
-The number of transfers, which cost a fixed amount of gas, is governed directly by the ``block_max_transfer_count`` chainspec parameter, set to 2500 motes when Mainnet launched.
+The number of transfers, which cost a fixed amount of gas, is governed directly by the ``block_max_transfer_count`` chainspec parameter, set to 2500 when Mainnet launched.

 Gas fees
 --------